 If HOAs are severe enough, a SMILE operation could lead a patient to need a follow-up procedure to enable adequate night vision.
 In most cases, this isn’t necessary, but it is an important downside to discuss.

-There are fewer doctors who are fully trained and qualified to work with lenticule extraction (SMILE) techniques.
+There are fewer surgeons who are fully trained and qualified to work with lenticule extraction (SMILE) techniques.
 By comparison, LASIK equipment and qualifications are commonplace.
 Other corneal corrections are also widely available.
 That might require traveling to find a physician who can provide the service.
 It may also drive up prices in some regions (although prices will be discussed more in a moment).
 Overall, a cure is only good if it is accessible, and SMILE still has some important ground to cover in that regard.

 We’re talking about the new kid on the block.
-It has been around for enough years to be reasonably safe and available, but it uses a more advanced removal tool than other procedures.
+SMILE has been around for enough years to be reasonably safe and available, but it uses a more advanced removal tool than other refractive procedures.
 As a result, it has been more expensive than LASIK in previous years.

-With that said, the increased availability and continuous improvement of the technique have led to a recent drop in prices.
+With that said, the increased availability and continuous improvement of the SMILE technique have led to a recent drop in prices.
 The surgery has made big progress in a short time.
-As of the end of 2019, the U.S. average cost of a lenticule extraction operation was $2,750.
+As of the end of 2019, the U.S. average cost of a lenticule extraction (SMILE) operation was $2,750.
 That puts it right on par with LASIK.

-This cost can be prohibitive for some, but it is considerably less expensive than many alternative refractive surgery options.
-To put it as simply as possible, this method is competitively priced and within reach for many prospective recipients.
+This cost can be prohibitive for some, but it is considerably less expensive than many alternative refractive surgery and corneal correction options.
+To put it as simply as possible, the SMILE method is one that is competitively priced and within reach for many prospective recipients.
 Of course, the final price of everything will depend on many varying factors.

-When it comes to SMILE laser eye surgery cost vs risk, the only reasonable analysis is to compare lenticule extraction to alternative treatments.
-When it comes to other optical surgeries, the cost is comparable.
+When it comes to SMILE laser eye surgery cost vs risk, the only reasonable analysis is to compare lenticule extraction (SMILE) to alternative treatments.
+When it comes to other optical surgeries, like LASIK and PRK, the cost is comparable.
 You aren’t paying extra for this method, and it is often the very best means to treat nearsightedness.
-Because it is significantly less invasive than other surgeries, it seems like an easy choice.
+Because it is significantly less invasive than other corneal surgeries, it seems like an easy choice.

-Ultimately, deciding on SMILE surgery or any other ocular treatment is not easy and should not be taken lightly.
+Ultimately, deciding on SMILE surgery, LASIK or any other ocular treatment is not easy and should not be taken lightly.
 Comprehensive eye exams, research, detailed discussions with healthcare providers and exploring insurance are all integral parts of the process and determining if you are a candidate for SMILE.
 Until and unless you have taken care to look at all of it, it’s not yet time to join the 20 million + people who have benefited from laser vision correction.
 If you’re thinking about exploring “SMILE eye surgery near me,” contact your ophthalmologist or primary physician to get started down the path to better vision that can last for years.